gkalian/amuzing-file-browser/README.md

 Before starting this project, I have checked what is already existed.
 I found multiple apps including [gtsteffaniak's File Browser](https://github.com/gtsteffaniak/filebrowser).
 Even so it is a great tool so far, it is a bit overcomplicated for me and my needs.
 So I decided to make my own simple file browser.

 It is mostly vibe-coded project with Windsurf AI as I am not a developer, so I strongly recommend to check [gtsteffaniak's File Browser](https://github.com/gtsteffaniak/filebrowser) for more features.
 You may use this project on your own risk.
 I do not take any responsibility for any damage or loss of your data.
-But in case you still want to use it, feel free to do so.

 All suggestions, bug reports, and pull requests are welcome.